 The Emerald Isle, as it is sometimes poetically called, is home to roughly 5 million people – almost half the population of New York City.
 Although infamous for its perpetually inclement weather, Ireland's cloudy forecasts don’t detract from the attractions of a country that boasts an impressive natural aesthetic and values a relaxed way of life.

-A host of multinational companies that arrived during the country's economic boom weathered the recession and stayed in Ireland, bringing with them a sizeable expat population.
+A host of multinational companies that arrived during the country's economic boom of recent years brought with them a sizeable expat population.
 Many American and British expats are flocking to the country for its abundance of business opportunities and available jobs.

 Expats moving to Ireland can expect excellent healthcare services and a good education for their children.
 Public schools in Ireland are free to all residents, including foreign residents, and many expats choose to send their children to public schools rather than expensive private and international schools.